rapid7/insightconnect-workflows/workflows/Slack_Chatbot_VirusTotal_URL_Scan/help.md

 # Key Features

 * Lookup a VirusTotal URL scan
-* Get VirusTotal scan report, total positives, and results permalink in a Slack message
+* Get a VirusTotal scan report, total positives, and results permalink in a Slack message

 # Requirements